eriknyquist/ptttl/c_implementation/README.rst

 Portable C implementation of PTTTL/RTTTL parser
 -----------------------------------------------

-This implementation is split into 3 parts, to make it easier for you to take only the file(s) that you need:
+This implementation is split into 3 main parts, to make it easier for you to take only the file(s) that you need:

 * **ptttl_parser.c**: Reads PTTTL or RTTTL source, and produces an intermediate